What is the Ritucharya in Ayurveda?

 6. Hemant Ritu/ Late Autumn/ Early Winter

 In this season, you will feel a cool breeze and a slight chill in the air.
-Earth and Water elements dominate during Hemant Ritu.
+Earth and water elements dominated during Hemant Ritu.
 Moreover, this season pacifies Pitta doshas in one's body.
 Individuals regain all their strength, which is highest at this time.

-Ritucharya in Ayurveda has always preached to live a life in tune with the ongoing seasons.
+Ritucharya in Ayurveda has always preached about living a life in tune with the ongoing seasons.
 Individuals should eat seasonal fruits and vegetables as they grow during that season and are more suitable for that weather.
-Though the once seasonal produces are available throughout the year, it is advisable to stick to natural diets.
+Though the once-seasonal products are available throughout the year, it is advisable to stick to natural diets.

 Consuming something unsuitable for a particular season leads one to contract various unwanted health issues.
 That is why it is important to follow the diet and lifestyle lessons of Ritucharya.